GRCDEV/ArduSim/help/development.md

 ### 5.1 UAV-to-UAV Communications

-Real multicopters use WiFi to broadcast UDP messages among them.
-On the other hand, broadcast is simulated among virtual UAVs when ArduSim is run as a simulator.
+Real multicopters are planned to use WiFi to broadcast UDP messages among them.
+On the other hand, broadcast transmission is simulated among virtual UAVs when ArduSim is run as a simulator.
 In order to make the same code valid for both roles, an abstraction layer has been implemented over communications.
 Three functions have been implemented that help the developer to ignore communication details:

 * `void api.Copter.sendBroadcastMessage(int, byte[])`.
 A multicopter sends a broadcast message to other UAVs encoded in a byte array.
 Please, remember that broadcast messages may also be received by the sender, so they must be explicitly ignored in the sender *Listener* thread.
 Moreover, avoid sending messages continuously.
 First, it would saturate the media in real multicopters, and second, in simulation it would require a core per thread sending messages, as communications are simulated by active code, without passive waiting.
 * `byte[] api.Copter.receiveMessage(int)`.
 A multicopter receives a message sent from another UAV.
 The method blocks until a message is received, as in a real socket.
 We recommend to listen for packets continuously.
 Otherwise, you would loose data updates, keeping in buffer old messages.
 Please, use only one thread by multicopter for listening for data packets with this or the later functions.
 In a real multicopter, it is possible to listen to a port from two sockets, but then you would be unable to control which thread receives each message.